 The biggest struggle I see most parents facing in teaching resiliency is the fact that it is learned the hard way.
 It is built through doing hard things.
 If we have parents that are constantly stepping in and helping, coaching and taking the lead, kids will not master this important life skill.

-So what exactly is resiliency?
+What exactly is resiliency?

 Resiliency is a sense of confidence and trust in oneself.
 The belief that they can be strong in the face of difficult situations, find the best course of action, and navigate the situation.
 Resilient kids are problem solvers and creative thinkers that strive to find the best solution possible in every situation.
 They know they are strong enough to make it to the other side.